 - FAST: If the advisor agrees to engage, the entrepreneur sends the advisor the FAST Agreement.

-If you are interested in engaging with dozens of potential mentors and advisors, your are invited to join a local Founder Institute startup launch program.
+If you are interested in engaging with dozens of potential mentors and advisors to build your startup, then consider applying to a local Founder Institute program.
 You can apply at the link below:

 The FAST Overview

 There are three levels of company maturity that influence the equity compensation: idea, startup, or growth.
 There are also three levels of engagement for an advisor that also influence the compensation: standard, strategic, or expert.
 So, for example, if an advisor provides an early-stage startup with an expert level of help by meeting with the team monthly, recruiting some talent, and taking a customer call, then that advisor will earn 1% of the company in the form of restricted stock or options vesting over a two year time period; while a similar level of engagement for a growth stage company is compensated with just 0.6%.
 The FAST equity compensation framework is outlined below, and the full Agreement explaining everything follows.